 Fuel for the Fight Gas Card Campaign

-One of the greatest financial burdens for a family battling cancer is the fuel costs to get to the Cancer Institute to receive treatments.
+One of the greatest financial burdens for a family battling cancer is the fuel costs to get to the Cancer Center to receive treatments.
 When a family cannot work because of their illness, something as small as putting $10 or $20 of gas in the car can feel overwhelming.
 Some patients have to travel long distances.
 Many come from Wise, VA and Rogersville, TN.
 In 2016, we were able to raise nearly $2,000 just in gas cards!
 Thank you so much for helping families who battle cancer in a practical way.

 2nd Annual Friends for the Fight Cancer Dinner

 Last year's Fundraiser was incredibly successful.
 We saw 4 businesses become corporate sponsors, 7 physicians contributed, 7 local businesses gave cash donations, 20 businesses purchased corporate tables and 62 businesses gave toward our silent auction.
-The result was that we were able to give the Cancer Center's Patient Assistant Fund in Allendale a profit of $13,000!
+The result was that we were able to give the Cancer Center's Patient Assistant Fund a profit of $13,000!

 First annual Friends for the Fight Cancer Benefit Dinner